-Overweight and obesity are characterised by excess body weight and excessive balance of energy intake vs energy expenditure with BMI commonly used as the criterion to define these conditions.
+Overweight and obesity are characterised by excess body weight and excessive balance of energy intake vs energy expenditure with Body Mass Index (BMI) commonly used as the criterion to define these conditions.
+A BMI over 25 is classified as overweight, whereas obesity is measured as a BMI over 30.
+The formula is BMI = kg/m2 where kg is a person’s weight in kilograms and m2 is their height in metres squared.

-Being overweight and obesity is linked to numerous chronic diseases, including CVD, diabetes, many forms of cancer, and numerous musculoskeletal problems.
+Being overweight and obese is linked to numerous chronic diseases, including CVD, diabetes, many forms of cancer, and numerous musculoskeletal problems.

 Diet and exercise both play a part in helping a person to achieve a healthy weight.
 A weight loss of 5% to 10% provides significant health benefits, and these benefits are more likely to be sustained through the maintenance of weight loss and/or participation in habitual physical activity.